krmaxwell/krmaxwell.github.io/_posts/2015-04-xx-python-tricks-setdefault.md

 ```

 # Addict
-If you get irritated from typing those brackets all the time and you really wish
-you had a defaultdict of defaultdicts of yet more defaultdicts (defaultdicts all the way
-down) then you should try out [addict](https://github.com/mewwts/addict).
+If you get irritated from typing those brackets all the time and you really wish you had a defaultdict of defaultdicts of yet more defaultdicts (defaultdicts all the way down), then you should try out [addict](https://github.com/mewwts/addict).

-`addict` lets you access keys in a dictionary by using the dot notation used in
-javascript which is a whole lot faster to type.
+`addict` lets you access keys in a dictionary by using the dot notation used in Javascript which is a whole lot faster to type.

-When you define a `Dict` object (notice the capitalization) you get an object
-that is defaultdict all the way down.
-So I can really tighten up the code for
-deeply nested objects by combining `addict` with `setdefault`.
+When you define a `Dict` object (notice the capitalization) you get an object that is defaultdict all the way down.
+So I can really tighten up the code for deeply nested objects by combining `addict` with `setdefault`.

 ```
 from addict import Dict